apache/cloudstack-documentation/source/adminguide/templates/_cloud_init.rst

 	  cloud-init clean

    Or do it manually.

      .. code:: bash

-	  rm /var/lib/cloud/* -rf
+	  rm -rf /var/lib/cloud/*

-     If **Password management** feature is used make sure there are no leftover files from cloud-init in /etc/sudoers
+   If **Password management** feature is used clean /etc/sudoers from any cloud-init user setups.

      .. code:: bash